PhilterPaper/PDF-Table/CONTRIBUTING.md

-Contributing to the development of PDF::Table
+# Contributing to the development of PDF::Table

+**Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 We would appreciate the community around us chipping in with code, tests, documentation, and even just bug reports and feature requests.
 It's better